naomikonlack/33832025_Churning_Customers/README.md

 The dataset used for this project provides a comprehensive view of customer behavior in the telecom industry.
 Dataset Link: https://drive.google.com/file/d/1deqC-VzcKNvTIrGcXO3nGEfJ5_Gzyl0S/view

+Link to my youtube video demonstration of my Streamlit app: https://youtu.be/VDxhrH-HX-g